 - Then, find out the Moisture Content.
 It should also be listed on the Guaranteed Analysis.
 Subtract the moisture content from 100 to get the % of Dry Matter.
 Food A has a moisture content of 12%.
-The percentage Dry Matter would be 88%.
+The percentage on a dry matter would be 88%.
 Food B has a moisture content of 75%.
-The percentage Dry Matter would be 25%.
+The percentage of dry matter would be 25%.

 - (% Protein of Food divided by % of Dry Matter) x 100 = Dry Matter Protein Content (%) According to our example: Food A: (22/88) x 100 = 25% Actual Protein Content.
 Food B: (18/25) x 100 = 72% Actual Protein Content.

 While it may not make a big difference for a kibble food, wet foods can contain significantly more actual protein when you look at the Dry Matter Basis.
 Always check!

 For an easier option, use our dry matter calculator in How to Read & Understand Pet Food Labels.

 Dry cat food often requires preservatives to maintain its great shelf-life, but these can be naturally derived.
 Vitamin E (mixed tocopherols), Vitamin C (ascorbic acid), and rosemary are all-natural preservatives for dry pet food.